 We look forward to reading your work.
-From 2019, we will be publishing one story per month as our Featured piece.
+We publish one story per month as our Featured piece.
 We will also periodically seek to publish one story in a new section - "Introducing" - which will be a showcase for excellent new writers; that is, writers for whom this is their first published piece.
 In both cases we are looking for the best, carefully crafted, deeply considered work.

-There are no submission fees, but you can opt to pay for a critique (see here), which supports our future existence.
+All submissions are seen by two readers and we aim to respond within two months.
+There are no submission fees.
+We offer a paid Critique service (see here), which supports our future existence.
 We're also deeply grateful for metaphorical coffees bought at our Ko-Fi page and every small PayPal donation.
-The Short Fiction team are all volunteers.

 Before you submit, please note the following guidelines: